 Our Commitment to Diversity

-The Firm has a standing Diversity Committee, which assists in recruiting and retaining a diverse workforce.
-The Diversity Committee is comprised of members with a wide variety of backgrounds, including both junior and senior directors, associates, administrators, men and women, and racial minorities and non-minorities.
+The Firm has a standing Diversity and Inclusiveness Committee, which assists in recruiting and retaining a diverse workforce.
+The Diversity and Inclusiveness Committee is comprised of members with a wide variety of backgrounds, including both junior and senior directors, associates, administrators, men and women, and racial minorities and non-minorities.
 These individuals share a strong commitment to increasing the Firm's diversity and use their unique experiences and backgrounds to support and further that goal.

 Recruiting and Retention:

 The Firm seeks to recruit and retain new and lateral attorneys with strong legal skills and diverse backgrounds.
 Part of that recruiting effort is developing strong relationships with professional, educational, and community groups that share the Firm's commitment to diversity.
 The Firm also is committed to maintaining a strong relationship with the law school that serves this State.
 In cooperation with the University of New Mexico School of Law, the Firm has established the Rodey Scholarship, an annual scholarship offered to a minority law student entering the second year of law school.
 In addition, the Firm participates in the State Bar Summer Law Clerk program, offering employment opportunities for diverse and deserving students at UNM Law School.
 Each year, the Firm recruits at least one of its summer associates through that program.
 The Firm recognizes that recruiting alone is insufficient to create and maintain the diverse workforce that is critical to long-term success.
 The Firm's primary goal with respect to retention is to ensure that all attorneys receive the training, mentoring, and support that they need to succeed.